All Episodes

 And so when you go into these rooms in a technical thing, it's real straightforward.

-Because see, here's the thing with technical stuff, you can always prove your point.
+With technical stuff, you can always prove your point.

-If I say that a particular kind of software does this particular kind of action when you have this particular kind of input and the output is is XYZ, I can prove that.
+If I say that a particular kind of software does this particular kind of action when you have this particular kind of input and the output is XYZ, I can prove that.

 But my point is that all of these things can be proven.